Thursday, December 26, 2024

 The Magnetic Hill Winery, surprise, surprise, in on the famous Magnetic Hill.
 There's a theme park there but again it was closed for the season.
 The hill itself, from where we were sitting at the winery, is obviously a hill and anyone who thinks there's some magnetic pull that moves your car is suffering from an illusion.

 There were other side trips from Shediac covered in other postings.
-We had a day in Moncton and out to Hopewell Rocks; another day we went to Charlottetown PEI.
+We had a day in Moncton and Hopewell Rocks; another day we went to Charlottetown PEI.
 Both of those are for another posting.

 Tuesday, September 24, 2024